 Cambodia has plenty of available groundwater; the problem is that not much of it is safe enough to drink.
-Most ponds or open wells are contaminated with industrial runoff, human waste or contaminants like arsenic and E. coli bacteria.
-In 2010, Cambodia had some of the highest infant and under-five mortality rates in the region, at 43 and 51 per 1,000 live births.
+Many ponds or open wells are contaminated with industrial runoff, human waste, or contaminants like arsenic and E. coli bacteria.
+In 2012, Cambodia had some of the highest infant and under-five mortality rates in Southeast Asia, at 33.9 and 39.7 per 1,000 live births.

 Here, we invest in the BioSand Filter (BSF), which uses stone, sand and a biological layer to remove 99% of harmful bacteria in water poured through it.
 Families build their own BSF and keep it at their home for daily use.